ICJIA/icjia-accessibility-portal/content/faqs.md

 A small state agency with 5 staff and 200+ documents might:

-- **Immediately:** Require all new content to be accessible (stop the bleeding)
+- **Immediately:** Require all new content to be accessible (stop the bleeding).
-- **Month 1:** Fix homepage, main navigation, and top 3 application forms
+- **Month 1:** Fix homepage, main navigation, and top 3 application forms.
-- **Month 2-3:** Remediate top 10 most-downloaded PDFs
+- **Month 2-3:** Remediate top 10 most-downloaded PDFs.
-- **Month 4-6:** Add captions to all training videos
+- **Month 4-6:** Add captions to all training videos.
-- **Ongoing:** Document remaining issues, provide accessible alternatives upon request, continue remediation
+- **Ongoing:** Document remaining issues, provide accessible alternatives upon request, continue remediation.

 **The bottom line:** The compliance requirement is full WCAG 2.1 Level AA conformance, and "we only did the minimum" won't protect you from complaints about content you didn't fix.
 But strategic prioritization — documented and actively progressing — is far better than paralysis.
 Start with the biggest barriers, stop creating new ones, and keep moving.